 In the climate space, industrial activity has led to over 2.2 trillion metric tons of carbon dioxide to be released into the atmosphere.
 The first trillion took centuries.
 The most recent trillion took only 30 years.

 Over a trillion tons of carbon dioxide has accumulated in the atmosphere.
 The rest has gone into the ocean, where it has contributed to ocean acidification, or into the land.

 Electricity generation in 1985 was a little over a 1 trillion watts (TW).
 The world exceeded 2 TW in 2004, and world electricity generation is now around 3.2 TW.
 That’s about 410 W per person, although the usage is very unequally distributed across the world.

 Can a tera-scale planet Earth be sustainable?
 Yes.
 There is enough power to feed and provide basic needs even for a population much larger than today’s, with everyone having a high standard of living.
 It is not, however, sustainable to support an economic system that requires continuous growth.

 The land surface of the Earth receives 26,800 TW of solar radiation.
 About 6,200 TW are reflected back to space, much of which makes it all the way back to space, as can be seen in the famous Earthrise image taken from a spacecraft orbiting the moon.
 A total of 20,600 TW are absorbed on Earth’s land surface.

-The electricity usage on Earth is less than 3 TW.
+The electricity generation on Earth is 3.2 TW.
 So we only need to utilize 0.015% of the Sun’s rays to power the world.
 This could be achieved with solar panels over an area of the Philippines, or the state of Arizona.
 Sunlight is abundant.
 There is no need to dig up million-year-old fossil fuels as an energy source.